AIHubCentral/docs/assets/Realtime Voice Changer/Cloud/Tg-Develop's W-Okada Fork Lightning AI.md

 c.
 After configuring your chosen tunnel, run the cell.
 The first time you run it, it will download the necessary voice models, which might take a minute or two.

 d.
 Once the setup is complete, the output will display a message: **"--------- SERVER READY! ---------"**, followed by your public URL.
-Click this link to open the Wokada Deiteris Fork interface and start using the voice changer.
+Click this link to open the Wokada Tg-Develop Fork interface and start using the voice changer.

 !!!danger Note:
 The server runs in the foreground.
 If you stop the cell or close the Lightning.AI site, the server will shut down.
 Keep the cell running to use the program.